- Jama

-Jama Masjid is one of the largest mosques in India and the final
+Jama Masjid is one of the largest and grand mosque in India and the final

 architectural extravagance of Mughal emperor Shah Jahan.
 It's also